28th Oct 2011

 My experience (both personally and with clients) is that spotting patterns in values tends to lead to two sets of values – what Richard Blonna calls ‘core’ and ‘satellite’ values.
 The core values come up again and again, in nearly every context.
 The satellite values are also important but depend more on the situation.

-Some of my core values include doing meaningful work, learning, integrity, loyalty, being physically active, fairness, equity and justice.
+Some of my core values include doing meaningful work, integrity, loyalty, being physically active, fairness, equity and justice.
 Some of my satellite values include health and wellbeing, courage, creativity, security and competition.

 Find True North